 Inkjet printers are capable of printing on a variety of media.
 Commercial inkjet printers sometimes spray directly on an item like the label on a beer bottle.
 For consumer use, there are a number of specialty papers, ranging from adhesive-backed labels or stickers to business cards and brochures.
 You can even get iron-on transfers that allow you to create an image and put it on a T-shirt!
 One thing is for certain, inkjet printers definitely provide an easy and affordable way to unleash your creativity.

-For more information on inkjet printers and related topics, check out the links on the next page.
+For more information on inkjet printers and related topics, check out the links below.

 Related HowStuffWorks Articles

 - Laser and Inkjet Printer Reviews and Prices

 - Travel to the center of an inkjet cartridge